-Investment in Units.
+This summary is not exhaustive of all possible Canadian federal tax considerations applicable to an Investment in Units.
 Moreover, the income and other tax consequences of acquiring, holding or disposing of Units will vary depending on the Unitholders' particular circumstances, including the province or provinces in which the Unitholder resides or carries on business.
 Accordingly, this summary is of a general nature only and is not intended to be legal or tax advice to any prospective purchaser of Units of the Fund or any Unitholder.
-Consequently, prospective Unitholders should consult their own tax advisers for advice with respect to the tax consequences of an investment in Units based on their particular circumstances.
+Consequently, prospective Unitholders should consult their own tax advisors for advice with respect to the tax consequences of an investment in Units based on their particular circumstances.